NekoZ410/coursera-manual-extension/README.md

 > All answers are information that Gemini can search and each model has a different knowledge cut-off, so accuracy cannot be 100% in all cases.
 Use with caution and always double check.

 ## Bugs
-I made this for myself and tried to cover all the bug cases I could think of, so if there are any bugs please submit an Issue =)))))
+I made this for myself and tried to cover all the bug cases I could think of, so if there are any bugs please submit an Issue.